qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

 A common thing is why do I have a given pattern in my analysis, like PCoA plots or taxonomy summaries.

-Let's start saying, this is an open area of research so we are still learning about the effect sizes and what matters in individual and meta-analysis.
+Let's start by saying, this is an open area of research so we are still learning about the effect sizes and what matters in individual and meta-analysis.
 However, there are a few good resources to help you understand those patterns: